samawati/kokopelli-c/README.md

 # kokopelli-c
-Kokopelli partially re-written in C with imgui interface with lua 5.1 binding instead of python
+Kokopelli partially re-written in C with imgui interface and lua 5.1 binding instead of python

 ## Gears demo from original python to lua